 The Wage Commission is tasked with enforcing the minimum wage, the living wage, and the prevailing wage laws in the City of Baltimore.
 Here, you can learn more about what these three wages mean and what is the current rate.
 If you would like to read the laws relating to the following wage types, visit the page Law.

 The minimum wage is the lowest possible wage that a non-tipped employee can be paid for their work.
 In the State of Maryland, the current minimum wage is $8.25 per hour.
 This minimum hourly rate applies to all businesses in the City of Baltimore with two or more employees.
-In 2014, the Maryland State legislature passed legislation that will increase the minimum wage over the next three years: the minimum wage was increased to $8.75 in July 2016, will increase to $9.25 in July 2017, and then to $10.10 in July 2018.
+In 2014, the Maryland State legislature passed legislation that will increase the minimum wage over the next three years: the minimum wage was increased to $8.75 in July 2016, then $9.25 in July 2017, and then to $10.10 in July 2018.
 If you have a minimum wage complaint you should contact the Maryland Employment Standards Office at 410-767-2357.

 For any employee earning at least $30 in tips per month, the minimum wage for the State of Maryland is $3.63.
 This $3.63 hourly wage combined with the amount of tips per hour earned by the employee must equal the standard minimum wage.
 In order to calculate whether or not an employee is receiving pay comparable to the standard minimum wage received by non-tipped employees, a tip credit is calculated.
 It is the responsibility of the employer to make sure that every tipped employee is given their fair wage.
 To learn more about the tip credit and how to calculate it, you can download this pamphlet by the Department of Labor, Licensing, and Regulation:Tip Credit Pamphlet.pdf